 1955 to 1969 - Excavations carried out by the Archaeological Museum of Skopje and the Agency for Protection of Monuments of Culture, Macedonia;

 1970 to 1980 - Excavations, directed by Dj.
-Mano-Zissi and J. Wiseman - the Museum of Veles, Macedonia, University of Austin, Texas, and later Boston University - both from USA.
+Mano-Zissi and J. Wiseman - the Museum of Veles, Macedonia, University of Austin, Texas, and later Boston University, USA.

 1992 to 1995 - rescue excavations by the Agency for Protection of Monuments of Culture, Macedonia;

 The National Institution Stobi (NI Stobi) was founded in December 2008 as an independent governmental institution under the Ministry of Culture.
 The large-scale excavations conducted by S. Blazhevska (NI Stobi) began in 2009.
-Until 2024 numerous archaeological and conservation projects were successfully finalized (for more information, see: www.stobi.mk).
+Since then, until the present day, numerous archaeological and conservation projects have been successfully finalized (for more information, see: www.stobi.mk).

 The Baptistery at Stobi, Republic of North Macedonia by Balkan Heritage Foundation (BHF) on Sketchfab